Code-Institute-Submissions/MP1-Ewan-James-Music/README.md

 4. Watch videos by Ewan James.
 5. Buy official merchandise and tickets.

-Since Ewan is a teenager himself and writes songs about the highs and lows of being a teenager, he wanted to target the age ranges **from 15 to 25** as his potential audience.
+Since Ewan is a teenager himself and writes songs about the highs and lows of being a teenager, his target audience would be women between the ages of **from 15 to 25** and other musicians as his potential audience.
 Therefore, the social media links should be prominent on every page of the site as this is how he believes his target audience predominantly communicate.